 Scammers often maintain a relationship with their targets for a very long time, sometimes years, before setting up the drug courier trip.
 It can be difficult to talk the targeted person out of taking the trip because the scammer seems so trustworthy.
 Even when presented with evidence that a scam is taking place, the targeted person may continue to deny the facts.

 What Is Being Done to Stop the Drug Courier Scam?

 ICE and customs officers in other countries are working hard to spread the word about the drug courier scam.
 Law enforcement officers conduct investigations and do their best to arrest the scammers, but, since many of these cases cross international borders, it can be difficult to find and arrest the true criminals.

 Customs officers are also trying to identify at-risk seniors and stop them at the airport, but not all of these efforts are successful.
 There have been cases where the traveler refused to believe the officers and got on a flight anyway, only to be arrested for drug smuggling later.

 How Can I Avoid Becoming a Drug Courier?

-More importantly, never agree to carry items for someone you do not know, especially across international borders.
-If you are given something at the airport, ask a customs officer to check it for you and tell them where you got the item or package.
+Most importantly, never agree to carry items for someone you do not know, especially across international borders.
+If you are given something at the airport, ask a customs officer to examine it for you and tell them where you got the item or package.